staples-sparx/StaplesLabs.github.io/index.md

 ---

 Staples is the world's 3rd largest eCommerce player.
 No problem is trivial.
-At the Innovation Lab, we're pushing the envelope to take things to the next level.
+At SparX, we're pushing the envelope to take things to the next level.

 **Big data, machine learning, predictive modeling, search, real-time distributed systems.**
 Challenging problems for talented individuals.
 We're looking for Clojure engineers, data scientists, devops, product managers, and QA engineers.